harshaharod21/Natural-Language-Processing/readme.md

-This repository have all my NLP projects
+This repository have NLP Projects

+- Training Word2Vec from scratch
+- Training tokeniser from scratch